kinoman420/kinoEditor/README.md

-A Vert Simple Text editor written in C
+A Very Simple Text editor written in C